Mike Davis Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Recent Performances

-- In his Week 5 outing against the Jets, Davis ran the ball 13 times for 53 yards (4.1 yards per attempt) and scored one touchdown.
+- Against the Jets in Week 5, Davis rushed 13 times for 53 yards (4.1 yards per carry) and scored one touchdown.

-- Davis has run for 117 yards on 38 carries (39.0 yards per game) with one touchdown on the ground during his last three games.
+- In his last three games, Davis has run for 117 yards on 38 carries (39.0 ypg), with one rushing touchdown.

-- He's also caught eight passes for 40 yards (13.3 per game) and one touchdown.
+- He's also averaged 13.3 receiving yards per game, grabbing eight passes for 40 yards and one touchdown.

 Davis' Atlanta Teammates